-- 1. Owing to the design of a ship, where it is impossible or impractical to satisfy the requirements specified in 402.
+- Owing to the design of a ship, where it is impossible or impractical to satisfy the requirements specified in 402.
 1 of the Rules, access doors, air inlets and opening facing cargo areas may be provided subject to no sources of ignition in a hazardous areas as defined in Pt 7, Ch 1, 1101.
-2. In such cases, explosion-protected electrical equipment complying with IEC 60092-502 is not regarded as a source of ignition.
-[See Rule] - 2.
+2. In such cases, explosion-protected electrical equipment complying with IEC 60092-502:1999 is not regarded as a source of ignition.
+In application of 402.
+1 of the Rules, access to forecastle spaces containing sources of ignition may be permitted through doors facing the cargo area, provided the doors are located outside hazardous areas as defined in IEC 60092-502:1999.
+(2024) [See Rule] - 2.
 In applying 402.
 2 of the Rules, the boundaries of spaces, where application of "A-60" class insulation is required, are to be insulated as exemplified in Fig 8.2.7 of the Guidance.
 The ceilings and floors of spaces with asterisk are also to be applied with "A-60" class insulation.
 Incidentally, foam liquid tanks for the deck foam systems may be provided in these spaces.
 (2019)